 During a marriage, people accumulate various things – cars, boats, furniture, art, real estate, investment accounts and retirement accounts to name a few.
 People often wonder what they are legally entitled to when it comes time to split up all of the assets the couple acquired during the marriage.
 Most people just want to divide things fairly.
 However, one spouse’s idea of what is fair can be completely different from what the other spouse thinks is fair.
-The North Carolina property division lawyers at Speaks Law Firm will help you protect your assets following a divorce.
+The Wilmington property division lawyers at Speaks Law Firm will help you protect your assets following a divorce.

 Property Subject to Equitable Distribution